OpenTelemetry Spring Boot: Java Agent, Starter, and Manual Instrumentation

 bash

-# Enable debug logging for Java Agent
+# Java Agent

 export OTEL_JAVAAGENT_DEBUG=true